 This involves making decisions about which trading partners/ suppliers/ vendors/ customers you want to integrate with.

-Essentially it means identifying the systems or applications that these companies use.
+It means identifying the systems or applications that these companies use.
 The network layouts and APIs provided by their applications must be taken into account before proceeding.

-Pull Data From The Source System
+Step 2: Pull Data From The Source System

-This step involves pulling data from source applications.
-This data can be gathered through APIs or web services.
 The way this data is extracted depends on the deployment model of the integrating systems.
-The data can be as simple as information about a ticket raised by a customer, to as complex and important as monthly sales figures.
+The data can be as simple as information about a ticket raised by a customer, or as complex and important as monthly sales figures.

-Decide on The Data You Want to Exchange
+Step 3: Decide on The Data You Want to Exchange

 Choose what documents you want to exchange and their formats in terms of B2B specifications like EDI, EDIFACT, Custom, and so on.

-In addition to documents, it’s also necessary to consider the format of the data to be exchanged.
-Not all data is in the standard format, this is because companies generally use their own proprietary formats (like iDoc, flat files, etc).
+Not all data is in the standard format, because companies generally use their own proprietary formats (like iDoc, flat files, etc).
 So there is a need to convert this data into standard formats like CSV, JSON, XML, etc.

-Agree on a Common Transport Protocol
+Step 4: Agree on a Common Transport Protocol

 In addition, the following questions can be your drivers for this step: